Blizzardking/FileSystem/README.md

 #Instructions about cpin cpout mkdir

+external file do NOT exceed 20 * 2048 Bytes, because only direct block implemented

 Notice that only cpin and cpout are permitted to access file recursively absolute path is also a recursive path
 ex: cpin externfile happy/nice/v6       is permitted